grahamwwilson/QNrandom/README.md

 ### Modification notes

 Update Jul-8-2020
-Code depending on myrandom.py marked with *.
+Code depending on myrandom.py marked with ().
 These should work as designed from command line and Jupyter if running from folder containing myrandom.py.
 I don't yet know how to get this to work with Colab.
-For Colab users, you should use the versions with -NoMyRandom in the file name when working with the *'d applications where the myrandom.py code is copied directly into the .py file.
+For Colab users, you should use the versions with -NoMyRandom in the file name when working with the () applications where the myrandom.py code is copied directly into the .py file.
 example: Gaussian-NoMyRandom.py instead of Gaussian.py